inonehp/inonehp/README.md

  README.md (config files for my GitHub profile.)
  ### Hi there 👋
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning En and JavaScript
 - [All projects are here!
 In one place. (gabc123123.github.io | gabc.tk)](https://github.com/gabc123123/gabc123123.github.io)

 <!--